Dessybabybaby/linkedin-content-scheduler/README.md

 - **Google account** for Sheets integration

 **For LinkedIn Publishing:**
-- Zapier account (free tier — 100 tasks/month) OR Make.com account
+- Zapier account (free tier- 100 tasks/month) OR Make.com account
   - Used as a bridge since LinkedIn API requires an approved developer app

 **Optional:**